Consensys/quorum-hibernate/docs/config.md

 ## Peers config file

-It contains list of other Node Managers in the network.
+It contains list of other Node Hibernators in the network.
 This config can be updated whenever there is a change.
-It is used by Node Manager to check the status of other Node Managers when it decides to stop the nodes.
+It is used by Node Hibernator to check the status of other Node Hibernators when it decides to stop the nodes.
-Node Manager always reads the latest information from this config before performing the checks.
+Node Hibernator always reads the latest information from this config before performing the checks.
 Any updates to the config file takes effect immediately.
  If there are no peers it can be empty.